1-to-100/baseplate-v3/backend/SUPABASE_MIGRATION.md

 # Comprehensive Migration Plan: Prisma to Supabase Client

+> **📝 Note**: This migration has been completed.
+This document is kept for historical reference.

 Based on the analysis of the current codebase, here's a detailed migration plan to transition from Prisma to the native Supabase JavaScript client.

 ## Current State Analysis